Summer Courses for USC Students

 Programs through U.S. Colleges and Universities

-Many students study abroad through unaccredited institutions such as language institutes, schools that are not recognized by their home government to grant university degrees, or through for-profit study abroad organizations, etc. While such programs may offer students the chance to receive a transcript from an accredited or recognized institution (often for a fee), USC will not accept these programs for transfer credit.
-USC expects that the transcripting institution teaches the courses and/or retains direct, detailed curricular oversight over the courses offered on such programs.
+Many students study abroad through unaccredited institutions such as language institutes, schools that are not recognized by their home government to grant university degrees, or through private study abroad organizations.
+While such programs may offer students the chance to receive a transcript from an accredited or recognized institution (often for a fee), USC will not accept these programs for transfer credit.
+To be eligible for credit, USC requires that the institution providing the transcript teaches the courses and retains direct, detailed curricular oversight over the courses offered on such programs.

 USC Registrar One Stop Center